You run an digital marketing agency. You’re thinking about building a custom Google Ads tool using the API.

 When you click the “Pause campaign” button your app adds the instruction to Google Ads to a job queue and then changes the button to “Enable campaign”.
-It feels quick and responsive.
+It feels quick and responsive to the user.

 The job is handled in the background, invisible to the user.
 It doesn't matter if it takes 5 seconds or 5 minutes.